quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 A(A-zI)^{-1}=I+z(A-zI)^{-1}.
 :::

 Thus entropy and band energy require no extra matrix factorizations.
-The integrator restores the chemical-potential shift; for BdG it also includes the normal-ordering constant and removes Nambu doubling from energy and entropy.
+The sparse node restores the chemical-potential shift.
+The integrator includes the BdG normal-ordering constant, removes Nambu doubling where applicable, and divides physical energy and entropy by the number of physical orbitals per cell.
 The SCF layer subtracts interaction double counting to obtain internal energy, then returns `free_energy = internal_energy - kT * entropy`.